Gender nonconformity: In childhood

-Numerous studies confirm that LGBTQ+ students face increased instances of victimization in schools compared to their heterosexual peers, leading to lower well-being and academic performance.
-While research on gender variant adolescent school experience is limited, available findings indicate similar trends.
-Furthermore, understanding gender variance especially in young children, can be complex, making it challenging for social workers to empathize.
-Moreover, school social workers often work in environments that emphasize "heteronormativity" where femininity and masculinity are defined based on heterosexual relationships, making it difficult to address the needs of gender variant children.
+Numerous studies have found that LGBTQ+ students experience higher rates of victimization in schools compared to their heterosexual peers, leading to lower well-being and academic performance.
+While research on the school experiences of gender-variant adolescents is limited, available findings indicate similar trends.
+Furthermore, understanding gender variance, especially in young children, can be complex, making it challenging for social workers to provide appropriate support.
+Moreover, school social workers often work in environments that emphasize heteronormativity, where femininity and masculinity are defined in relation to heterosexual relationships, making it difficult to address the needs of gender-variant children.

 Social status for men vs. women

-Gender nonconformity among people assigned male at birth is usually more strictly, and sometimes violently, policed in the West than is gender nonconformity among people assigned female at birth.
-However, a spectrum of types of gender nonconformity exists among boys and men.
-Some types of gender nonconformity, such as being a stay-at-home father, may pass without comment whereas others, such as wearing lipstick and skirts, may attract stares, criticism, or questioning.
-Some cultures are more tolerant than others of such differences.
+Gender nonconformity among people assigned male at birth is usually more strictly, and sometimes violently, policed in the West than gender nonconformity among people assigned female at birth.
+However, a spectrum of gender nonconformity exists among boys and men.
+Some forms of gender nonconformity, such as being a stay-at-home father, may pass without comment, whereas others, such as wearing lipstick and skirts, may attract stares, criticism, or questioning.
+Some cultures are more tolerant of such differences than others.

-This is a comparatively recent development in historical terms, because the dress and careers of women used to be more heavily policed, and still are in countries like Iran and Saudi Arabia (where they are regulated by law.)
-The success of second-wave feminism is the chief reason for the freedom of women in the West to wear traditionally-male clothing such as trousers, or to take up traditionally-male occupations such as being a medical doctor, etc. In the Soviet Union, women were allowed to take up traditionally male occupations such as construction work, but were paid less.
-Employers sometimes preferred women workers and sometimes male workers.
-In some former Soviet countries, gender equality went into reverse after the collapse of the Soviet Union.
+This is a comparatively recent development in historical terms because the dress and careers of women used to be more heavily policed, and still are in countries such as Iran and Saudi Arabia, where they are regulated by law.
+The success of second-wave feminism is cited as a chief reason for the increased freedom of women in the West to wear traditionally male clothing, such as trousers, or to take up traditionally male occupations, such as being a medicine.
+In the Soviet Union, women were allowed to take up traditionally male occupations, such as construction work, but were paid less.
+Employers sometimes preferred women and sometimes preferred men as workers.
+In some former Soviet countries, progress toward gender equality reversed after the collapse of the Soviet Union.

-Gender nonconforming transgender people in the United States have been demonstrated to have worse overall health outcomes than transgender individuals who identify as men or women.
+Gender nonconforming transgender people in the United States have been shown to have worse overall health outcomes than transgender individuals who identify as men or women.